core-wg/senml-spec/draft-ietf-core-senml.md

 care in choosing the naming scheme for concatenated names, because such names both need to be unique and need to conform to the restricted character set.
-One approach is to include a bit string that has guaranteed uniqueness (such as a 1-wire address).
+One approach is to include a bit string that has guaranteed uniqueness (such as a 1-wire address {{AN1796}}).
 Some of the examples within this document use the device URN namespace as specified in {{I-D.ietf-core-dev-urn}}.
 UUIDs {{RFC4122}} are another way to generate a unique name.
 However, the restricted character set does not allow the use of many URI schemes, such as the 'tag' scheme
 {{?RFC4151}} and the 'ni' scheme {{?RFC6920}}, in names as such.
 The use of  URIs with characters incompatible with this set, and possible mapping rules between the two, are outside of the scope of the present document.

 If the Record has no Unit, the Base Unit is used as the Unit.
 Having no Unit and no Base Unit is allowed.